Qrama/layer-tengu-ui/README.md

 # Introduction
-This is the User interface for the Tengu platform.
+This is the charm for User interface for the Tengu platform.

+The User interface itself can be found <a href="https://github.com/IBCNServices/tengu-browser/tree/juju2.0">here</a>.

 Since it is still in beta, any suggestions and bugs are welcome on <a href="https://github.com/Qrama/layer-tengu-ui/issues">Github</a>